Large deviations for irreducible random walks on relatively hyperbolic groups: Proof of the main theorem

 \section{Proof of the main theorem}

-The fundamental geometric ingredient entering the proof of Theorem~\ref{main} is the following geometric observation, initially due to Gou\"{e}zel (\cite[Lem.~2.4]{Gouezel}) for Gromov-hyperbolic groups and to Yang \cite[Lem.~1.13]{Yang} for groups acting properly and cocompactly on $\text{CAT}(0)$ cube complexes.
-We recall that $d$ denotes the graph distance on $\text{Cay}\bigl(G,S\cup\bigcup_{1\leq i\leq r}H_i\bigr)$, so that in particular $d(e,x)=\ell(x)$ for any $x\in G$.
-For any real $R>0$, let $B^{G}(e,R)$ be the closed $d$-ball of radius $R$ centered at the identity.
+The fundamental geometric ingredient entering the proof of Theorem~\ref{main} is the following geometric observation, initially due to Gou\"{e}zel (\cite[Lem.~2.4]{Gouezel}) for Gromov-hyperbolic groups and later vastly generalized by Yang (\cite[Lem.~2.14]{Yang}) to groups acting isometrically with contracting elements on geodesic metric spaces.
+We recall that $d$ denotes the graph distance on $\text{Cay}\bigl(G,S\cup\bigcup_{1\leq i\leq r}H_i\bigr)$, so that in particular $d(e,x)=\ell(x)$ for any $x\in G$, while $d'$ is the graph distance on $\text{Cay}(G,S)$.
+For any real $R>0$, let $B^{G}_{d'}(e,R)$ be the closed $d'$-ball of radius $R$ centered at the identity.

 \begin{prop}[{\cite[Lem.~5.3]{Dussaule}}] Let $G$ be a non-elementary relatively hyperbolic group.
-There exist constants $c,C>0$ such that, for any $x,y\in G$, there exists $\sigma\in B^G(e,C)$ such that $d(e,x\sigma y)\geq d(e,x)+d(e,y)-c$. \end{prop}
+There exist constants $c,C>0$ such that, for any $x,y\in G$, there exists $\sigma\in B^G_{d'}(e,C)$ such that $d(e,x\sigma y)\geq d(e,x)+d(e,y)-c$. \end{prop}

 In other words, upon perturbing the product of two elements by a bounded amount, there is a controlled loss of additivity in the length function.